 Guerilla marketing definition is generally THE marketing strategy most small or medium businesses turn to when traditional or even internet marketing isn’t working for their business.
-It definitely needs a lot of original and creative thinking, imagination, and ingenuity without using the really big budgets.
-Most guerilla marketing tends to be cheaper than most types of marketing out there since it relies mostly on smaller and more localized “brick and mortar” strategies.
+It definitely needs a lot of original and creative thinking, imagination, and ingenuity without using really big budgets.
+Most guerilla marketing tends to be cheaper than most types of marketing out there since it relies mostly on smaller and more localized “brick-and-mortar” strategies.

 If you are still using classic marketing strategies you might be wondering why, or what is wrong with your marketing strategy.
 Maybe your customers no longer want what you have to sell, or you have changed your merchandise and packaging.
 There is a simple answer to this; you are using outdated tactics that just don’t work.
 It’s time to use a different marketing strategy for success.
 When Classic Marketing Strategies Don’t Work…

 You may not believe that your company requires a complete overhaul, but things do change in the market from time to time, and you may require a fresh perspective.
 No matter how long you have been in business, you should constantly evaluate your marketing efforts and customer base to determine whether or not you are achieving the desired results.
 Customers may begin to develop a level of loyalty toward a particular company, to the point where they become completely reliant on that company.
 In turn, this can result in poor customer service, poor product quality, and even fewer purchases in the future.